 Continue to the fascinating Handicraft Center, where you'll be greeted by five colorful floors offering for sale beautiful Japanese arts and handicrafts including pearls, lacquer ware, dolls, toys, kimono (including antique kimono), woodblock prints, pottery, paper products, swords, lanterns, silk and textile goods, painted scrolls, music boxes and much, much more.
 This afternoon, visit Kiyomizu Temple, located on a hillside at the east edge of the city and famous both for its waterfall and for the stunning view from its vast wooden terrace.
 The temple is particularly beautiful in April, when cherry blossoms abound, and in November, when maple leaves show their autumn colors.
 After your visit, stroll through the narrow lanes of traditional houses, boutiques and stores below the temple, particularly its pottery shops which are particular favorites.
-Breakfast provided.

-Optional Excursion: You'll depart after breakfast and travel by bullet train to Hiroshima.
+Optional Excursion: Hiroshima & Miyajima (purchased locally).
+You'll depart after breakfast and travel by bullet train to Hiroshima.
 Enjoy some time to sightsee and stroll around Omotesando Street before taking a short ferry ride to the island of Miyajima, just off the coast from Hiroshima.
 Here, you'll visit the UNESCO World Heritage site of the Shrine of Itsukushima, one of the most photographed sites in Japan.
 Constructed in 593 to honor the fishing gods, the shrine sits on wooden piers over the water.
 The orange paint on the shrine's entrance gate provides for a stunning color contrast against the crystal blue waters of the bay.
 Return to Hiroshima for lunch at a local restaurant.
 Afterward, visit the Hiroshima Bomb Dome, a skeleton of a building that survived the atomic bomb blast in 1945.
 Continue across the street to the Peace Park, where you'll find a moving memorial to the victims of the bomb as well as a museum that offers a compelling and important history of the horrors of war.
 Conclude your tour at the Children's Peace Memorial, a moving monument that celebrates the desire for long life and happiness.

-Day 9: Kyoto, Nara & Osaka.
-After breakfast, say goodbye to Kyoto as you drive to Nara, one of the earliest capitals of Japan.
+Full Day Itinerary: After breakfast, drive to Nara, one of the earliest capitals of Japan.
 Visit Todaiji Temple, whose Buddha is the largest bronze statue in the world, and whose main structure is the world's largest wooden building.
 The temple sits in a huge park where small deer have free rein to mingle with visitors and beg for treats that you can buy from local vendors for a few yen.
 Another delight is Kasuga Shrine, festooned with thousands of paper lanterns.